plainjames/Shakey-the-Pianist/README.md

 # Shakey-the-Pianist
 A music composition tool involving AI Planning (route planning across the piano).
+For use with FF planner.